 Celebrating its 18th season in 2022, the PuSh International Performing Arts Festival usually features more than 100 performances at 20 or so venues between mid-January and early February.
 It attracts up to over 20,000 attendees each year and includes free events in addition to its regular ticketed shows.

 In 2020 the PuSh Festival ran from January 21st until February 9th.
 In 2021 it was scheduled to go from January 28th until February 7th, but on a smaller scale than usual because of the coronavirus pandemic.
 2022 dates and details are to be confirmed.

 Below you’ll find information about the following topics:

 Both individual single-performance tickets and multi-show passes are available at PuSh Festival productions most years.

 Single tickets are usually sold through various box offices and prices ranged from free to about $80 plus online fees in 2020.
 Especially with free shows and major ones, advanced reservations are always recommended when possible.

 Prices for most shows ranged from about $20 to $40 in 2020.

-In 2021, most activities are happening in an online format and are part of the Push Rally, which is free to register for!
-As of early January, there are three live events scheduled to take place, and admission for each ranges from about $10 to $23.
+In 2021, most activities happened in an online format and were part of the Push Rally, which was free to register for!
+As of early January, there were three live events scheduled to take place, and admission for each ranged from about $10 to $23.

 PuSh Passes in 2020 came in 4 and 6-ticket packages and provided pass holders a 30% discount when purchasing tickets for additional shows.